leo91000/graphile_worker_rs/docs/research/graphile-worker-js-upstream-2026-09-17.md

 Full cross-language worker differential testing and local cross-OS testing were not performed.
 Neither the official-SQL upgrade checks nor the regression fixture prove every Node/Rust runtime interoperability scenario.

 PR review follow-up: the observer regression uses the repository-standard Tokio test runtime; the packaged migration range and PreserveRunAt mode table now match revision 21 and the SQL first-attempt condition.

+## September 18 review follow-up

+The re-review found that Rust recovery could revive an upstream-style retired keyed job by decrementing its exhausted attempts.
+Reproduced on PostgreSQL 18 with revision 21: after replacement and recover_dead_worker_jobs, the obsolete payload had attempts=24/max_attempts=25 and is_available=true alongside the new payload.
+Clearing locks during replacement would strand queued failure/return paths, so migration 22 instead records a private superseded marker and preserves ownership until release.
+All three attempt-restoring paths honor that marker;
+ordinary final attempts and explicit administrative rescheduling still recover.
+See ADR 0002 and `tests/superseded_recovery.rs`.
+Migrations 1–21 remain unchanged.